StatisticsHealthEconomics/covid/data/README.md

 Different files contain data for different outcome type data.
 They are all _contrast-based_ outcomes meaning that they are a relative comparison statistic between the two types of vaccines.

-The data has been anonymised so that study/author and vaccine labels are replaced by an index ID.
+The data have been anonymised so that study/author and vaccine labels are replaced by an index ID.
 The original data can be obtained from the package authors.

 ## Outcome meaures